Robert Balfour, Lord Balfour of Burleigh1

 Lady Jean Campbell was the daughter of Archibald Campbell, 1st Marquess of Argyll and Lady Margaret Douglas.1 A contract for the marriage of Lady Jean Campbell and Robert Kerr, 1st Marquess of Lothian was signed in January 1660/61.2 She died on 31 July 1712.

 From January 1660/61, her married name became Kerr.
-As a result of her marriage, Lady Jean Campbell was styled as Countess of Lothian in October 1675.
-As a result of her marriage, Lady Jean Campbell was styled as Marchioness of Lothian on 23 June 1701.
+After her marriage, Lady Jean Campbell was styled as Countess of Lothian in October 1675.
+After her marriage, Lady Jean Campbell was styled as Marchioness of Lothian on 23 June 1701.

 Children of Lady Jean Campbell and Robert Kerr, 1st Marquess of Lothian